Sense: Absolute threshold

 Some examples of human absolute thresholds for the nine to 21 external senses.

 Multimodal perception

 Humans respond more strongly to multimodal stimuli compared to the sum of each single modality together, an effect called the superadditive effect of multisensory integration.
 Neurons that respond to both visual and auditory stimuli have been identified in the superior temporal sulcus.
 Additionally, multimodal "what" and "where" pathways have been proposed for auditory and tactile stimuli.

 External

 External receptors that respond to stimuli from outside the body are called exteroceptors.
-Human external sensation is based on the sensory organs of the eyes, ears, skin, vestibular system, nose, and mouth, which contribute, respectively, to the sensory perceptions of vision, hearing, touch, spatial orientation, smell, and taste.
+Human external sensation is based on the sensory organs of the eyes, ears, skin, vestibular system, nose, and mouth, which contribute, respectively, to the sensory perceptions of vision, hearing, touch, balance, smell, and taste.
 Smell and taste are both responsible for identifying molecules and thus both are types of chemoreceptors.
 Both olfaction (smell) and gustation (taste) require the transduction of chemical stimuli into electrical potentials.